Systemic Constellations Compared: Methods, Differences, and Applications

 - Requires initiative or guidance

-Structure/Tetralemma/Team Constellations Specialized systemic formats with clear models - High methodological precision
+Structure/Tetralemma/Team constellations Specialized systemic formats with clear models - High methodological precision

 - Well suited for complex cognitive topics